Meet the Speakers

 Captain John Dial

-Captain John Dial is the CEO and co-founder of At the Helm Training.
-John’s journey began as a mate on a yacht, evolving into a seasoned professional with eight issues of USCG Master Licenses, with the first one granted in 1980.
+Captain John Dial is the co-founder and CEO of At the Helm Training.
+John’s journey began as a mate on a yacht, evolving into a seasoned professional with eight issues of U.S. Coast Guard Master Licenses, with the first one granted in 1980.
 His extensive experience encompasses yachts and sport fishing boats ranging from 70 to 120 feet.
 Throughout his career, John has immersed himself in nearly every facet of the industry.
 He founded “A Yacht Management Co”, overseeing larger yacht operations, ventured into yacht brokerage with “Lima Yacht Sales,” and established “Broadbill Enterprises,” a service-oriented company dedicated to yacht projects.
 With a wealth of diverse experiences spanning four decades, John identified a critical need for At the Helm Training. atthehelmtraining.com

 Certified Association Executive | Paddlesports Trade Coalition